 - Wii U controller with stylus

 The Wii U is an odd duck.
 A console that does not fit in with the others control system and goes its own way in UI and game selection.
 The build and design quality is excellent but the lower specs make for a lot of waiting in between menus.
 I found myself thinking of it along the lines of a slightly odd younger cousin.
 Friendly, well-meaning and endearing, but not quite in touch with the rest of the world.
 Ironically, that actually makes it perfect for some people who want the escapism.
-With the fall in prices and the slow expansion of the catalog the Wii U is becoming a family friendly and increasingly viable console choice.
-Recommended for families and Nintendo fans..
+With the fall in prices and the slow expansion of the catalogue the Wii U is becoming a family friendly and increasingly viable console choice.
+Recommended for families and Nintendo fans.

 The Wii U was released in November 2012.
 The review is based on the Basic version with some reference to the Deluxe kindly provided by Nintendo.